 As this is a practise essay, we’ll begin with the body paragraphs.
 We’ll discuss exam essays after we’ve worked through this step-by-step process.
-But first, before we continue with continue with Step 3, we need to understand what an essay scaffold is and the differences between integrated and divided structure are.
+But first, before we continue with Step 3, we need to understand what an essay scaffold is and the differences between integrated and divided structure are.

-Let’s have quick look.
+Let’s have a quick look.